nicvagn/NicLink/README.md

     https://chromewebstore.google.com/detail/chessconnect/dmkkcjpbclkkhbdnjgcciohfbnpoaiam?hl=en-GB
 # gotchas

-- if: ModuleNotFoundError: No module named 'niclink' make sure your venve is setup, with the .pth file configured.
+- if: ModuleNotFoundError: No module named 'niclink' make sure your venv is setup, with the .pth file configured.
 - Make sure you are in said venv
-- make sure you can build the community fork of EasyLinkSDK because I use a bassicaly unmodified version, just w python bindings
+- make sure you can build the community fork of EasyLinkSDK because I use a basically unmodified version, just w python bindings
     Link: `https://github.com/miguno/EasyLinkSDK`
 # overview

 - see the python requirements.txt for external requirements
-- run updateNicLink.sh to compile and prepaire the env
+- run updateNicLink.sh to compile and prepare the env
 - only tested on gnu/linux with a chessnut air.
 - branches:
     - master: behind the times.
 More likely to be solid